GI Bill Monthly Housing Allowance

 Your Monthly Housing Allowance (MHA) is generally the same as the military Basic Allowance for Housing (BAH) for an E-5 with dependents.
 Your MHA is based on the ZIP code for your school.
-MHA rate increases based on BAH increases are effective August 1 (the beginning date of the academic year).
+Unlike the BAH which can change on January 1 of every year, the GI Bill MHA rate will increase on August 1 (the beginning date of the academic year).

 |Type of School||MHA Rate|